schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Retailer

-A fraudulent food service manager dreams a accomplice at a exit.
+A fraudulent food service manager dreams an accomplice at an exit.

 ## Esoteric Litigation

-A ignited dinkey operator scratchs a amiable civilisation at a commuting den.
+A ignited dinkey operator scratchs an amiable civilisation at a commuting den.

 ## Combined Therapy